angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 # Lazy-loading feature modules

 By default, NgModules are eagerly loaded, which means that as soon as the app loads, so do all the NgModules, whether or not they are immediately necessary.
-For large apps with lots of routes, consider lazy loading&mdash;a design pattern that loads NgModules as needed.
+For large applications with lots of routes, consider lazy loading&mdash;a design pattern that loads NgModules as needed.
 Lazy loading helps keep initial bundle sizes smaller, which in turn helps decrease load times.

 <div class="alert is-helpful">